electrikjesus/mutter-rounded/README.md

 ## Ubuntu 21.10

-There is a simple script to help you build the packages in ubuntu 21.10.
+There is a simple script to help you build the packages in Ubuntu 21.10.
 It's neccesary to check the content of script.
 Before you build the packages, the `Source code` checkbox in `Software & Updates` should be enabled:

 ![](screenshots/ubuntu_settings.png)